kmue/mlbookcamp-capstone/README.md

 The video file "docker deployment screen capture 20221106.mov" provided as part of the repository shows how I launch and interact with the docker container running the service as described above.

+# Closing remarks

+Due to time constraints, I have unfortunately not been able to provide a independent cloud deployment.

+The following tasks remain on my To Do and will be addressed at a lager stage

+- continue investigating options for model tuning, exploring options such as varying the structure of the CNN or adjusting other hyperparameters

+- add more training data

+- set up and deploy properly on AWS Lambda or GCP, along with an external interface for sharing